 In 2018 Radio 1 declared Friday to be part of the weekend, which came as a surprise to those of us with five-day-a-week jobs!
 Chris Evans was clearly 20 years too early...

-Click here to view the development of the Radio 1 schedule in tabular form (opens in new window).
+Click here to view the evolution of the Radio 1 schedule in grid form (opens in new window).
 Note that the dates across the top are not necessarily when the schedule shown came into effect; rather it is a 'snapshot' of the schedule at that time.
 In the interests of clarity, programmes shorter than 30 minutes, such as Newsbeat, are not shown.
 It also means that there is some simplification in early schedules, where some programmes would start and end at quarter past or quarter to the hour.
-To investigate past Radio 1 schedules in greater depth, please visit the BBC Genome project.
+To investigate past Radio 1 schedules in greater detail, please visit the BBC Genome project (for years up to 2009) and BBC Schedules (covering 2007 onwards).

 From our YouTube channel, three playlists of classic Radio 1 clips.
 The first comprises various clips recorded between 1989 and 1994, the second has clips of the Top 40 countdown, and the third focuses on Steve Wright in the Afternoon.